scartasegna/hado/readme.md

 - A firts image of the app already built and ready to be tagged and uploaded
 - [Create an OpenID provider for the repo in AWS] (https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/).
 - Create a policy for the role allowing to push images to ECR and update the ECS task
+- Run and create the S3 bucket and the dynamoDB using the files on remote-state folder

 Project structure:

  - **infra**:  Terraform files in which all resources are defined
  - **app**: a simple node.js  app with its Dockerfiles, which is used to create the container that is uploaded to ECR
+ - **remote-state**: Terraform files to create the bucket and the dynamoDB table to the remote state.
+DO THIS BEFORE STEP 1

 ### Step 1 Create ECR registry and upload the first container